snrnats/doc-centre/docfx_project/pro/api/includes/_allocating.md

 PUT https://api.electioapp.com/allocation/{consignmentReference}/allocatewithservicegroup/{mpdCarrierServiceGroupReference}
 PUT https://api.electioapp.com/allocation/allocatewithcarrierservice
 ```

 ---

 Once you've created a consignment, it must be allocated to a carrier service.
-In the context of SortedPRO, <strong>allocation</strong> is the process of selecting the carrier service that will deliver the packages that make up the consignment.
+In the context of SortedPRO, **allocation** is the process of selecting the carrier service that will deliver the packages that make up the consignment.

 PRO allocates all packages in a consignment together, as carriers expect that all packages in a consignment will ship on the same service.